justinwaltrip/photoprism-guide/README.md

 }
 ```

-Note: Pay attention to changing the desired url in this configuration file.
+Note: Pay attention to changing `<url here>` in this configuration file.

 Save the file and exit the editor.